-- Annual contributions/limits: The lesser of $6,000 or the total amount of money earned during the year.
+- Annual contributions/limits: The lesser of $6,500 (for tax year 2023) or the total amount of money earned during the year.

 - Tax details: Subject to all Roth IRA tax rules.
 When the minor reaches the legal age in your state, usually 18 or 21, account ownership converts to them.
 The minor is eligible to withdraw contributions without penalty, but taxes and penalties may apply if they tap into the earnings before age 59½.